 This university-wide event is designed to:

-- Provide faculty, doctoral students, postdocs, administrators, and staff the opportunity to showcase their assessment initiatives at the class, department/program, school, and/or university levels;
+- Provide faculty, doctoral students, postdocs, administrators, and staff the opportunity to showcase their assessment initiatives at the course, department/program, school, and/or university levels;

 - Share and highlight teaching, learning and assessment innovations, strategies, practices, and outcomes;